-- Plot of the lift and drag coefficient signals (top figures). - The signal, can be used to compute a dominant frequency (bottom figures). - Remember, when computing the descriptive statistics you should not consider the initial transient.
-Energy spectrum and energy cascade.
-Integral length scale and grid length scale
+- Plot of the lift and drag coefficient signals (top figures). - The signal, can be used to compute a dominant frequency (bottom figures). - Remember, when computing the descriptive statistics, you should not consider the initial transient.

 - Plot of the energy spectrum (right figure). - Remember, this plot is local.
 To obtain this plot, you will need to measure the velocity fluctuations at a given location, in this case, the red sphere in the left figure. - The energy spectrum (right figure) represents the distribution of the TKE across the various wavenumbers.
 The wavenumber $\kappa$ is proportional to the inverse of the eddy size l. - The plot shows that the TKE peaks at largest scales (or small wavenumbers).
 Then, TKE rapidly decreases as the eddy sizes are smaller (large wavenumbers).
 And in the end, TKE is dissipated at the smallest scales.
 This is the energy cascade. - In the plot, the inertial sub-range is compared against the -5/3 law (red line with a slope of -5/3).